Policies

 Anonymisation

-Data should be anonymised or pseudonymised unless personalisation is a requirement for achieving the targeted results.
+Data should be anonymised or pseudonymised unless personalisation is necessary to achieve the intended purpose.

 Autonomy